New Student Resources

 4) Not sure what the difference between counseling and occupational therapy is?
 Read this:

-A counselor, on the other hand, focuses their conversation on ways to:
+A counselor, on the other hand, can help you:

 What we have in common: